Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty: Omitted Results from Section 3

-We proivde the following example showing how to compute the social welfare distribution for a given committee in lottery models via the dynamic programming in \Cref{dp_algo_sw_w_equal_t_lottery_model}. \begin{example}[Demonstration of \Cref{dp_algo_sw_w_equal_t_lottery_model} in the lottery model] Consider $V=\{1,2,3\}, C=\{1,2,3\}$, $W=\{2,3\}$ and $\tau=3$.
-The lottery profile is given as follows:
+We provide the following example showing how to compute the social welfare distribution for a given committee under the lottery model via the dynamic programming in \Cref{dp_algo_sw_w_equal_t_lottery_model}. \begin{example}[Demonstration of \Cref{dp_algo_sw_w_equal_t_lottery_model} under the Lottery model] Consider $V=\{1,2,3\}, C=\{1,2,3\}$, $W=\{2,3\}$ and $\tau=3$.
+The Lottery preference profile is given as follows:

 Firstly, we preprocess the computation of the ``contribution" for each voter $1,2,3$.
 The result is listed in Table \ref{dynamic_programming_preprocessing_lottery_model}.

 For each row, we compute the probability that each voter ``contributes" $0, 1, 2$ social welfare under the given $W=\{2,3\}$.
 For example, for voter $1$, $f[1][1]=0.3$ represents the the probability voter $1$ ``contributes" $1$ to $\SW(W)$ is $0.3$.
 This is because voter $1$ contributes $1$ to the social welfare of $W=\{2,3\}$ only when her approval set realization is $\{1,2\}$.
 For the other two possible approval sets $\{2,3\}$ and $\{1,2,3\}$, they both contribute $2$ to $\SW(W)$, thus we have $f[1][2]=0.5 + 0.2 = 0.7$.